 Frequently Asked Questions

-Answer: You do not have to return home.
-If you wish to return home for the remainder of the semester, we encourage you to do so.
-But if you wish to remain in off-campus housing, please observe Governor Hogan’s Stay at Home Order and recommendations for social distancing.
+Yes.
+If you stay in off-campus housing, please observe Governor Hogan’s Stay at Home Order and recommendations for social distancing.

 Thesis & Dissertation Defenses

 How do I submit a request for a remote thesis or dissertation defense?
-How long does it take to respond?

 I see the Graduate School has a policy about remote thesis and dissertation defenses.
-But what if I am defending my dissertation proposal?
+What if I am defending my dissertation proposal?

-Answer: All defenses are remote, at least through the summer semester.
-Committee chairs need to complete this form.
+If there are in-person classes meeting on campus, defenses can be in-person or remote.
 We encourage you to consult the KeepTeaching website, and our guide to conducting remote defenses.
 All graduate students who are ready to defend should defend this semester so that they don't incur additional tuition costs or delay their graduation.
 For more information about the Remote Thesis/Dissertation defense in a public health emergency, please go here: gradschool.umd.edu/coronavirus/remote-defense-during-public-health-emergency-policy.

 Academic and Professional Support

-What kind of academic support is still available to me?
+What kind of academic support is available to me?

-Answer: We are moving as many of our programs and services online as we can.
-The Graduate School Writing Center has moved all of its appointments online through May 12.
+We have moved as many of our programs and services online as we can.
+The Graduate School Writing Center has moved all of its appointments online.
 They are also holding Drop-In Hours on on Wednesday and Thursday from 12-3pm on Zoom.
 No advance registration is required: https://umd.zoom.us/s/4854575635

 Doctoral students and postdocs can access career development related resources, events, and individual appointments online.